jordles/notes/CS/Networks.md

   - **Transmission Control Protocol - TCP (Transport Layer)**- ensures that data is sent in order, not damaged, and that it arrives at the destination.
 This is at the cost of speed however.
 This protocol is best used for text or image files
   - **User Datagram Protocol - UDP** - ensures that data won't be damaged/corrupted, but it cant guarantee it wont be lost or out of order.
 This protocol is used for data that tolerate some data loss, like voice calls or live video streaming.
   - These protocols contain payload data that further contain further protocols inside of them.
-  - Its important to note __HTTP requests cannot use UDP__, as the protocol DEPENDS ON GUARANTEED DELIVERY.
-Sending api requests will automatically __use TCP under the hood__ (HTTP will pick it for you regardless).
+  - Its important to note **HTTP requests cannot use UDP**, as the protocol DEPENDS ON GUARANTEED DELIVERY.
+Sending api requests will automatically **use TCP under the hood** (HTTP will pick it for you regardless).
   - UDP is used in apps that implement their own data-handling logic, like video streaming or multiplayer games (often using WebRTC or custom UDP protocols).

   ### Protocol Stack / Flow / Hierarchy:

-  **Wi-Fi ➡ IP ➡ TCP ➡ HTTP ➡ Your backend code** (e.g., Express handles it)
+  **Wi-Fi ➡ IP/ IP packet ➡ TCP ➡ HTTP ➡ Your backend code** (e.g., Express handles it)
   This means our HTTP request is wrapped in a TCP packet, which is wrapped in an IP packet, then sent over the Wi-Fi network.

   | Layer          | Purpose                                       |